 Many travel insurance providers will not cover you for pre-existing health conditions, or may only do so at an additional cost.
 If you have a condition that might seriously affect you during your travels then you’ll want to consider this and read the fine print.

 Although some policies cover electronics they’re usually fairly limited.
-For example, they may cover a camera and a laptop, but only up to a certain amount that is usually below what you paid for and doesn’t go far towards replacing them if they’re damaged or stolen.
-There is electronic specific insurance which is usually a better option if you carry lots of or expensive tech gear.
+For example, they may cover a camera and a laptop, but only up to a certain amount that is usually below what you paid for it and doesn’t go far towards replacing them if they’re damaged or stolen.
+There is electronic specific insurance which is usually a better option if you carry lots of expensive tech gear.

 Some insurance may require you to pay a deductible/excess on some of their coverage (an amount you’ll need to pay before their payment kicks in).
 You’ll find this in their policy and guidelines.
 In some cases, it’s possible to pay a slightly higher premium upfront to avoid having to pay anything in the event of a claim.
+I’ve done this before and it’s well worth it!

 The cost of travel insurance usually amounts to only a few extra dollars a day, as opposed to the thousands you might end up losing (or having to pay!) if you don’t have travel insurance.